Experimental Archeology & Textile Design

 cotton, cotton plied with milkweed, as well as cotton colored with yellow and

 red ochres and blue indigotin with multiple patterns and variations.
 The lecture led to the idea of experimental archeology to understand these textiles in depth.
 We are now ready to share our findings.
+Join us to go beyond theory and learn by doing.

 Note: Spinning is not as difficult as it may look.
 It is a wonderfully addictive skill like everything else in textile making.